-The yearly (FY 1998-FY 2006) failure and demand or run time data were obtained from EPIX for the EPS system.
+The yearly (FY 1998-FY 2008) failure and demand or run time data were obtained from EPIX for the EPS system.
 EPS train maintenance unavailability data for trending are from the same time period, as reported in the ROP and EPIX.
 The component basic event uncertainty was calculated for the EPS system components using the trending methods described in Section 1 and 2 of the Overview and Reference document.
 These data were loaded into the EPS system fault tree in each SPAR model with an EPS system (see Table 1).

 The trend charts show the results of varying component reliability data over time and updating generic, relatively-flat prior distributions using data for each year.
-In addition, for comparison, the calculated industry-wide system reliability from NUREG/CR-6890 (Reference 2) and this update (current SPAR/EPIX) are shown.
+In addition, for comparison, this update (current SPAR/EPIX) is shown.
 Section 4 of the Overview and Reference link on the System Studies main web page provides more detailed discussion of the trending methods.
 In the lower left hand corner of the trend figures, the regression method is reported.